-PIHP shall ensure that claims and authorization data received from Providers is accurate and complete by:
+PIHP shall ensure that claims and authorization data received from Providers is accurate and complete by: Verifying the accuracy and timeliness of reported data; and á. b.

-- a.
-Verifying the accuracy and timeliness of reported data; and - b.
-Screening all data for completeness, logic, and consistency.
+Screening all data for completeness, logic, and consistency,

-PIHP shall make all collected data available to DMA no later than seven calendar days or to CMS within the timeframe specified by CMS.
+PIHP shall make all collected data available to DMA no later than seven calendar days or to CMS within the timeframe specified by CMS...
 PIHP must provide reports of collected data to DMA as requested herein, in a frequency, form and format necessary to meet operational needs, as described in this Contract.

-8.2 Clinical Records:
+Clinical Records:

 Network Provider Medical Records: To the extent permitted under State law, the PIHP Provider Manual and written agreements between PIHP and Network Providers shall require Network Providers to maintain clinical records that meet the requirements in the Records Management and Documentation Manual for Providers (APSM 45-2) and Rules for MH/DD/SAS Facilities and Services (APSM 30-1) and the Basic Medicaid Billing Guide, and any other applicable federal and state laws, rules and regulations.
 Medical Records shall be maintained at the Provider level; therefore Enrollees may have more than one record if they receive services from more than one Provider.
 PIHP shall monitor Medical Record documentation to ensure that the standards are met.
-PIHP shall have the right to inspect Provider records without prior notice.
-PIHP shall also require Providers to submit a plan for maintenance and storage of all records for approval by the PIHP or transfer copies of Medical records of Enrollees served pursuant to this Contract to PIHP in the event that the Provider closes network operations whether the closure is due to retirement, bankruptcy, relocation to another state or any other reason.
+PIHP shall have the right to inspect Provider records for approval by the PIHP or transfer copies of Medical records of Enrollees served pursuant to this Contract to PIHP in the event that the Provider closes network operations whether the closure is due to retirement; bankruptcy, relocation to another state or any other reason.
 The PIHP has the sole discretion to approve or disapprove such plan.
-PIHP shall not be held liable for any Provider records not stored, maintained or transferred pursuant to this provision so long as it has attempted, in good faith, to obtain a written plan for maintenance and storage or a copy of such records from the Provider.
+PIHP shall not be held liable for any Provider records not stored, maintained or transferred pursuant to this provision so long as it has attempted, in good faith, to obtain a written plan for maintained and storage or a copy of such records from the Provider.